nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

   In this phase, you get the following files on Director for the Nuage Overcloud deployment:

-  - Additional Scripts (Generate CMS ID)
+  - Additional Scripts (Generate CMS ID, Pull Nuage Containers)

 * **Phase 3: Prepare the Containers**